scp756-221/term-project-data_affair/s3/README.md

-# CMPT 756 transaction service
+# CMPT 756 purchase service

-The transaction service maintains a list of transactions with the following functionalities:
+The purchase service maintains a list of purchases with the following functionalities:
-- create transaction
+- create purchase
-- update transaction
+- update purchase
-- delete transaction
+- delete purchase
-- get details of a single transaction
+- get details of a single purchase
-- get all transactions
+- get all purchases